 Wynar v.
 Douglas County Sch.
-Dist., 728 F.3d 1062
+Dist., 728 F.3d 1062 (9th Cir 2013).

-- A student was expelled for threatening violence via text messages. - After expulsion, the student alleged his due process rights were violated because he was not provided with evidence in advance of the hearing and because no witness testified to any disruption and hence he could not cross-examine on that point. - The court held that neither additional procedure was constitutionally required: - "In determining whether Landon received adequate due process, we consider Landon's interest in his education at Douglas High School; 'the risk of an erroneous deprivation of such interest through the procedures used, and the probable value, if any, of additional or substitute procedural safeguards; and Douglas County's interest, including the not-insignificant burdens that the additional safeguards would entail.
+- A more recent 9th Circuit case involved a student who was expelled for threatening violence via text messages.
+The reason for his expulsion was "substantial disruption of school activities."
+He was provided a school board hearing prior to expulsion, including notice of the charges and a list of possible witnesses. - After expulsion, the student alleged his due process rights were violated because he was not provided with evidence in advance of the hearing and because no witness testified to any disruption and hence he could not crossexamine on that point. - ▶ The court held that neither additional procedure was constitutionally required: - "In determining whether Landon received adequate due process, we consider Landon's interest in his education at Douglas High School; 'the risk of an erroneous deprivation of such interest through the procedures used, and the probable value, if any, of additional or substitute procedural safeguards; and Douglas County's interest, including the not-insignificant burdens that the additional safeguards would entail.
 We note that administrative proceedings need not cleave to strict state evidentiary rules." - In other words, court uses a balancing approach.

-The amount of process due depends on the severity of the discipline imposed.
+The amount of process due depends on the severity of the discipline imposed and your district's board policies.